 Assistant Executive Director of Hockey Development

-With more than 35 years of experience, Mancini was promoted to assistant executive director of hockey development in September 2021.
-In the role, he oversees USA Hockey's American Development Model, coaching education, officiating education and player safety.
+With more than 35 years of experience, Bob Mancini was promoted to assistant executive director of hockey development in September 2021, where he oversees youth hockey, coaching education, officiating education and player safety.

 Bringing extensive coaching experience in the collegiate, professional and international ranks, Bob Mancini was named a regional manager of USA Hockey’s American Development Model in July 2009, providing local associations in Michigan and Missouri with a blueprint for optimal athlete development that focuses on age-appropriate training utilizing long-term athlete development principles.